2018 Board Officers

-Doria Robinson.
-Doria is 3rd generation resident of Richmond, California and the Executive Director of Urban Tilth, a community based organization rooted in Richmond dedicated to cultivating urban agriculture to help our community build a more sustainable, healthy, and just food system.
+Doria Robinson is a 3rd generation resident of Richmond, California and the Executive Director of Urban Tilth, a community-based organization rooted in Richmond dedicated to cultivating urban agriculture to help our community build a more sustainable, healthy, and just food system.
 Urban Tilth hires and trains residents to work with schools, community-based organizations, government agencies, businesses, and individuals to develop the capacity to produce 5% of our own food supply.

-Doria is a Certified Permaculture Designer, Certified Bay Friendly Gardener, a Certified Nutrition Educator and a Certified Yoga Instructor and the founder of Sanctuary Yoga, Richmond’s 1st and only yoga and meditation center.
+Doria is a Certified Permaculture Designer, Certified Bay-Friendly Gardener, a Certified Nutrition Educator, and a Certified Yoga Instructor and the founder of Sanctuary Yoga, Richmond’s 1st and only yoga and meditation center.
 She was recognized as Environmental Advocate of the Year for Contra Costa County and as Woman of the Year for Contra Costa County in 2010 and in 2011 she was presented with a Community Resiliency Leadership Award from Bay Localize.
-Doria currently lives in the neighborhood she grew up in in Richmond with her wonderful 10-year old twins.
+Doria currently lives in the neighborhood she grew up in in Richmond with her wonderful 14-year old twins.

-Kaylie Simon.
-Kaylie is a Deputy Public Defender at Contra Costa Public Defenders Office.
-Kaylie studied closely with Angela Davis at University of California at Santa Cruz.
-During law school at Northeastern University School of law, Kaylie worked on the Civil Rights Restorative Justice Project with Margaret Burnham and is currently on the advisory board.
-She is also one of the founders of the Contra Costa County Racial Justice Coalition.
+Kaylie Simon is a Deputy Public Defender at Contra Costa Public Defender’s Office.
+Kaylie recently worked with the Civil Rights Restorative Justice Project as the Restorative Justice Project Director and is one of the co-founders of Contra Costa County Racial Justice Coalition.